M-o-a-T/moat/doc/spec_firmware.rst

   is lost.
 There is no attempt at a windowed protocol because a CPU that's in the process of self-flashing is typically unresponsive.

-  Block numbers start with zero, corresponding to the Flash header.
+  Block numbers start with zero, corresponding to the firmware's Flash header.

 * 7
   Finish